ACP-1 Activity: Make a Room Spray

 Step 2: Choose which aromatic group to use for your blend.
 From that group you will choose which oils to use in your blend.
 Now, consider how many drops you will add of each oil.
 You will find the recipe for the room spray in the resource section of this course as well.
 You may want to cut the total amount of essential oil, since you already have a nice fragrant base from the hydrosol.
 It is likely that the oils from one aromatic group will all be the same note.
 In this case, you will only need to be concerned with the total number of drops for your spray.
 For your convenience, the Classification of Oils by Notes is below.
 Blending by note will be covered in detail in a future lesson!

 Step 3: There are many other choices when deciding on which oils will blend well together.
 This will be totally up to your personal preference.
-If you need a little more guidance, use your Essential Oil Blending Guide in this course to get some ideas.
+If you need a little more guidance, grab a copy of Therapeutic Blending With Essential Oil to get some ideas.
 There will be some great suggestions!

 Step 4: Add one drop at a time, shake then check the scent.
 Be sure to remember to save your recipe using the Recipe Report form in your workbook.